distinto1/Darey.io-PBL-Projects/PROJECT 02/Project-02.md

 ![insert](./images2/p8.PNG)

-Test that you can log into your NySQL console again
+Test that you can log into your MySQL console again
 ```
 sudo mysql -p
 Enter password: